BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Unyielding Combat Stance

-**ACTIVE/PASSIVE RULES**

-- **Supreme Agility** `ACTIVE` - Gain a bonus of +2 to any Jump, Leap and Climb tests.
+- **Supreme Agility** `ACTIVE`

+Gain a bonus of +2 to any Jump, Leap and Climb tests.
 Additionally, automatically passes all In The Way tests when striking a model defending a barrier or doorway.

-- **Warriors of the Dragon Cult** `PASSIVE` - This model may only be included in the Warband of a Black Dragon Hero.
+- **Warriors of the Dragon Cult** `PASSIVE`

+This model may only be included in the Warband of a Black Dragon Hero.
 Additionally, whilst within 3" of a Black Dragon Hero, this model gains a bonus of +1 Fight value.

 </div>